Skip to main content

 Step 3: Deposit payment (depósito) and reservation agreement

-After choosing the property:
+After selecting the property:

 • Signing the reservation agreement (Contrato de Arras)